hannotify/hanno.codes/_drafts/java-26.md

 What we need is a solution that has the best of both worlds:

-* a way to promise that a field will be initialized by the time it is used,
+* a way to promise that a field will be initialized by the time it is used;
-* with a value that is computed at most once, and
+* with a value that is computed at most once, and;
 * safely with respect to concurrency.

 In other words, we want to *defer immutability*, and have first-class support for it in the Java runtime.